Parajao/KatacombsOfDoom/README.md

 # Katacombs of doom

-A design exercise for a fun
+A design exercise for a fun(ctional) evening

 ## Specification